 Why use this?

-A comprehensive template that can be adapted to each organisation's net zero plan and environmental targets, Elliot’s Clauses sets a tone for ambitious climate action involving every employee.
+A comprehensive template that can be adapted to each organisation's net zero plan and environmental targets, Elliot’s Handbook sets a tone for ambitious climate action involving every employee.
 Required organisational behaviours are accompanied by information about the organisation’s framework for transitioning to net zero and where employees fit into this.

 How to use this clause

 The clauses on this website have been prepared in good faith on a pro bono basis and are free to download and use.
 The clauses have been drafted and edited by a variety of lawyers and, as such, the approaches to drafting may not conform to any particular drafting norms.
 We acknowledge this as a consequence of the collaborative drafting process.

 The clauses on this website are provided on an ‘as is’ basis and without any representation or warranty as to accuracy or that the clauses will achieve the relevant climate goal or any other outcome.

 The clauses on this website do not comprise, constitute or provide personal, specific or individual recommendations or advice of any kind, and do not contain legal or financial advice.
 The clauses are precedents for legal professionals to use, amend and negotiate using their professional skill and judgement and at their own risk.